Frequently asked questions

 BandHelper offers a few ways to handle varying your set list during a performance:

-• If you want to add a song from the set list view, you can tap the Quick Add button in the bottom toolbar and select a new song, which will be added to your set list after the currently selected song.
+• If you want to add a song from the set list view, you can tap the Quick Add button in the top toolbar and select a new song, which will be added to your set list after the currently selected song.

 • If you want a way to play songs out of order and keep track of which ones you've played so far, you can edit your layout, tap the song list, tap its options button, and turn on the Song Number option.
 Then a numbered checkbox will appear next to each song in the set list view, and you can check them off as you go.